mhornstein/Cloudinary-Test/Part3/part3.md

 **Time to complete:** 10 minutes.

-> **Note:** Cloudinary’s SDK includes many more transformations and options than we’ll cover here.
-This tutorial focuses on a few core examples and provides links to the docs if you’d like to explore further.
+> **Note:** Cloudinary's SDK includes many more transformations and options than we'll cover here.
+This tutorial focuses on a few core examples and provides links to the docs if you'd like to explore further.

 You can try out the final app here:
 \<placeholder for CodePen/GitHub link or embed>

 ---

-## Quick Background: Why It Matters?
+## Quick Background: Why It Matters

 ### Why use image transformations?